 Walking, or other low impact exercises that creates sustained motion in your knee joints is the number one treatment option for osteoarthritis.

-Here’s the benefits of walking, even when you think it could do more damage:
+Here are the benefits of walking, even when you think it could do more damage:

 1. Walking Builds Muscle